LiarPrincess/Violet/Documentation/README.md

 - **Objects - Sourcery annotations** — explanation of all of the `// sourcery: pytype|pymethod|pystaticmethod|pyclassmethod|pyproperty` comments.

 - **Objects - Object representation** — discussion about representation of a single Python object in memory.
-Contains the reasoning behind our (oh so weird…) `Swift object = Python object` model.

 Other files are… there if you need them, but they are not that important.